 A tier: Strong characters with some flows

 The selection of Street Fighter 6 characters in our A-tier group is filled with super great picks.
-Everyone here has a potential to win ranked matches and esports tournaments.
+Everyone here has the potential to win ranked matches and esports tournaments.
 However, they are not universally great and may struggle in specific situations.

 B tier: Depends on matchups and personal preferences

-Street Fighter 6 characters in this tier may dominate or struggle in different matchups. broski played A.K.I. at Capcom Cup 11, but the lady was losing her terrifying nature when faced some opponents.
+Street Fighter 6 characters in this tier may dominate or struggle in different matchups.

 C tier: For character loyalist

-Manon relies on her medal power-ups too much while being weak in neutrals.
+Manon relies on her medal power-ups too much while being weak in neutrals. iDom still keeps playing her at tournaments.
+Tachikawa was on Manon during the EWC 2025.

 D tier: Not for competitive play